 If you have received treatment in the past but no longer are and can answer “NO” based on the timeline, you may qualify for a top-tier plan.
 This is assuming that you are otherwise in good health with no other pre-existing conditions.

-Some burial insurance companies will ask about a longer timeline.
-We know of one that asks about treatment within the past 5 years.
+Some insurance companies will ask about a longer timeline.
+For example, Sentinel Security Life asks about treatment within the past 5 years.

 3: COPD is not asked about on the application.

-Some companies will not ask about COPD.
+Some burial insurance companies will not ask about COPD.
 If this is the case, there is typically a two-year waiting period attached to your policy.

 Guaranteed issue life insurance might be right for you if you: